CURBSIDE COLLECTION IS BACK!!!

 As of July 1, 2020, following the wind up of Stewardship Ontario’s battery recycling program on June 30, 2020, battery producers are individually accountable and financially responsible for collecting and reusing, refurbishing or recycling their batteries when consumers discard them.
 With the regulations on battery recycling change, this also means, that how we collect dead batteries from residents has also changed.

-At this time, there will be no curbside collection during the Fall of 2020.
+Missed Collection?
 You can, however, still bring batteries to our Household Hazardous & Electronic Waste Depot located at 75 Wallbridge Cres in Belleville during seasonal operating hours.
 As well as our Material Recovery Facility located at 270 West Street in Trenton during regular business hours.

 Precautionary measures now need to be taken when recycling certain types of batteries to reduce any risk of short-circuiting.
 To prevent this, battery terminals will need to be taped: